 We chose REST.
 In fintech, predictability matters more than flexibility.
 Every payment operation maps cleanly to a resource and an HTTP method:

 GraphQL would have introduced unnecessary complexity for an API where the query patterns are well-known and fixed.
-Payment integrations don't benefit from ad-hoc queries - they benefit from predictable, well-documented endpoints.
+Payment integrations do not benefit from ad-hoc queries.
+They benefit from predictable, well-documented endpoints.

 Idempotency: The Non-Negotiable

-In payments, the worst thing that can happen isn't a failed transaction - it's a duplicate transaction.
-A network timeout, a retried request, a client bug - any of these could cause a double charge.
+In payments, the worst thing that can happen is not a failed transaction.
+It is a duplicate transaction.
+A network timeout, a retried request, a client bug: any of these could cause a double charge.
 Idempotency keys prevent this.

 Every mutating request requires an Idempotency-Key header.
 The server stores the key and its response.
 If the same key is sent again, the server returns the cached response without re-executing the operation.

-This isn't optional in payment systems.
-It's the difference between "we can recover" and "we just charged someone twice."
+This is not optional in payment systems.
+It is the difference between "we can recover" and "we just charged someone twice."

 Multi-Provider Architecture

 The core architectural challenge was supporting multiple payment providers behind a single API surface.
-A merchant shouldn't need to know whether a payment is being processed via Papara, IBAN, or card - they make one API call and we route it.
+A merchant should not need to know whether a payment is being processed via Papara, IBAN, or card.
+They make one API call and we route it.

 We used a provider abstraction: